HEPData/hepdata-submission/docs/data_yaml.rst

 can be specified by including a ``%`` symbol after the number to define the error as a percentage of the central ``value``.

+The `hepdata-validator <https://github.com/HEPData/hepdata-validator>`_ (v0.2.0 or greater)
+code will invalidate bins where all uncertainties are zero.
+This check was introduced to avoid `problems <https://gitlab.com/hepcedar/rivet/-/issues/69>`_ in fitting applications.
+Bins with zero content should preferably be omitted completely from the HEPData table.
+Alternatively, missing bins can be indicated with a non-numerical central value like ``'-'`` or an empty string ``''`` and no uncertainties.
+In this case, the ``errors`` key should either be omitted completely or specified as an empty list ``errors: []``.

 Within the context of the
 `LHC Electroweak Working Group <https://twiki.cern.ch/twiki/bin/view/LHCPhysics/LHCEW>`_, it has been proposed (see